 Yes, that is a metaphor for any task thrown at a production assistant’s direction.

 Production isn’t something you go to school for, it isn’t something you earn a degree in, it just happens.
-It happens when you converse with elders when you stop begging for tasks and start asking for stories.
+You learn ‘it’ when you talk with elders when you stop begging for tasks and start asking for stories.

-Converse with elders and become a part of their story.
+Talk with elders and become a part of their story.
 Have a lasting impact on their life the same way they had one on yours.
-They will be the defining people who taught you something, and you will be the young prodigies they passed on all of their knowledge to.

-You, and when I say you I mean the young production assistant, won’t get anywhere by sharing your story.
-Your story is nothing but a road trip down the East Coast.
-Theirs is a collection of photos and unthinkable happenings from around the world.
+Your story is a road trip down the East Coast.
+You boss’s is a collection of photos and unthinkable happenings from around the world.